 1. Condo Owner Rights and Responsibilities

-If you are a unit owner, your condominium is your home.
-As with any home, no one has the right to tell you how to live within your unit.
+If you are a unit owner, your condominium is your home, and you can live as you like within your unit or rent it out as a landlord.
 However, as a condominium owner, you also own a portion of common area property, along with other unit owners.
-When you agree to own a condominium, you give up a certain amount of freedom and even privacy.
-Unlike a regular single–family home, which is generally situated upon its own lot of land, with a condominium, you do not have the freedom to do as you wish with the exterior of the condo property.
+When you agree to own a condominium, you give up some freedom and even privacy.
+Unlike a regular single-family home, which is generally situated upon its own lot of land, with a condominium, you do not have the freedom to do as you wish with the exterior of the condo property.

 Every condominium community can set their own rules.
 Typically, the unit owner has the right to:

-- Receive proper notice before a foreclosure action is taken
+- Receive proper notice before any foreclosure action.

-- Vote as a member of the association, as well as protest condo association decisions and/or action
+- Vote as a member of the association.

-It is important to note that some of the above condo owner rights may vary according to the master deed and declaration of trust documents.
-Also, keep in mind that all claims involving common areas must be brought against the association.
-If you are uncertain of your rights as a condominium unit owner in the Commonwealth of Massachusetts, do not hesitate to contact the condo attorneys at Calabrese Law Associates for help.
+Some of the above condo owner rights may vary according to the master deed and declaration of trust documents.
+Also, remember that all claims involving common areas must be brought against the association.
+If you are uncertain of your rights as a condominium unit owner in Massachusetts, contact the condo attorneys at Calabrese Law Associates for help.

-Obviously, as a unit owner who is also part owner of common areas, you also have responsibilities.
-Your first one is to understand the master deed, bylaws, and rules and regulations.
+As a unit owner and part owner of common areas, you also have responsibilities.
+Your first responsibility is to understand the master deed, bylaws, and rules and regulations.
 You will make better decisions as an associate member as a result.
 Other important responsibilities include the following:

 - Pay your share of condominium expenses.